ABZB/Level-Recurver/README.md

 	* Make Gym Leaders, E4 members, etc. Double Battles - All major story battles become double battles.
 This is the only battle-style changing option for Gen IV, as the game will crash if a singleton trainer sees the player and tries to step forward to initiate a double battle.

 	* Make as many battles as possible double battles - All trainers with at least 2 Pokemon will now initiate Double Battles.
+This is only available for Emerald.

-	* Make as many battles as possible Double, Triple, or Rotation battles - All trainers with exactly 2 Pokemon become Double Battles.
-All trainers with at least 3 Pokemon are randomly assigned one of Double, Triple, or Rotation (this is done when the editing is made, every time this is run will generate a different spread).
-If you also select "Make Gym Leaders, E4 members, etc. Double Battles", those will all be Double Battles, they will not be randomized.
+	* Make as many battles as possible Double, Triple, or Rotation battles - All trainers with non-stationary trainer classes (such as Gym Leaders) and at least 3 Pokemon are randomly assigned one of Triple or Rotation battles (this is done when the program is run, every time it is run it will generate a different spread).
+Stationary trainer classes with at least three Pokemon are randomly assigned one of Double, Triple, or Rotation battles.
+Stationary trainer classes with exactly two Pokemon are assigned Double battles.
+All other trainers (including those that are already not single battles) are unchanged.

 Section IV: Instructions